 After more than 40 years cooking professionally and for enjoyment, it became apparent that BBQ was the avenue most suited to my unique understanding of one’s palette.TaTu is proud to provide the best wood smoked BBQ possible at the best prices.
 The recipes and sauces were developed from years of experience with different cuisines, without altering basic traditions.
 You will enjoy the result of this approach to keeping BBQ true to it's history - along with the pricing & service.

-► A typical daily menu is - Pull Pork, Brisket and Ribs severed with Baked Beans, Red Slaw and Pickles.
+► A typical daily menu at the restaurant was - Pull Pork, Brisket and Ribs severed with Baked Beans, Red Slaw and Pickles.
 Soda and water.
-As we get more settled in we will add more items.

 Some folks might consider barbecuing a whole hog to be a tad bit of overkill for a fellow with a sudden hankering for a sandwich.
 But, without benefit of electricity and refrigeration in bygone years, portioned cuts of fresh pork were nonexistent.
 A solution to this culinary dilemma was provided by a pair of entrepreneurs inLexington, North Carolina when they hit upon the idea of barbecuing a couple of pigs over open pits in the town square on Saturdays and selling it.
 Tents soon popped up and the first commercial barbecue joint was born.
 The boys there in Lexington are still making some mighty fine barbecue in those barbecue joints.
 At last count, the city had one for every thousand citizens - men, women, and children included!